 We’re just two people standing at the curb in Santa Monica, smoking in the noon sun.

 I haven’t even gotten inside my room yet when Sam calls me.
-More word vomit over the phone.
+More words vomited out over the phone.
 Like a foreign language.
 Disengaged syllables that run into and out of one another.
 But nothing makes sense.
 Nothing lines up.
-She might as well be speaking French.
+She might as well be speaking another language.
 Or nothing.
 I don’t fucking know.

-But it’s my own damn fault.
+But I don’t say these things; I already feel bad for losing my cool earlier.
+Besides, it’s my own damn fault.
 How could I be so fucking stupid?

 At the end of her string of words, I catch the words “and that’s all I want to say.”

-For example, if you’re trying to convince someone like me that you’re somehow not responsible for the shit that comes out of your mouth, and that really is all you want to say, JUST SAY THAT.
-Then stop fucking talking.
-Don’t throw on a bunch of extra words that don’t serve any other purpose than to make it sound like the point you’re making is so complex that it needs to be somehow clarified.
+I bite back a chunk of vitriol that quivers on the tip of my tongue.
+If you’re trying to convince someone like me that you’re somehow not responsible for the shit that comes out of your mouth, and that really is all you want to say, just say that.
+And then stop fucking talking.

 But I don’t say any of this.